alexpghayes/gsoc_moma_application/README.md

 **This application is in progress and is not yet complete**

-So far I have: - Implemented L1 penalized rank 1 SFPCA algorithm in R - Implemented L1 penalized rank 1 SFPCA algorithm in C++ using Armadillo
+So far I have:

+-   Implemented the L1 penalized rank 1 SFPCA algorithm in R
+-   Implemented the L1 penalized rank 1 SFPCA algorithm in C++ using Armadillo

+Next steps:

-Next steps: - Legitimate tests based on the provided MATLAB code - Make sure to pass R CMD check - Some general code cleanup
+-   Legitimate tests based on the provided MATLAB code

 At this point both the R and C++ code runs and I get the same values when on the `iris` dataset: